Akenrind/ruuvitracker_fw/README.md

 ##### **Windows**:

-Currently, flashing is only supported on UNIX-like systems, such as Linux and OS X. If you are a Windows user, refer to this virtual machine related setup: <https://kirjoitusalusta.fi/ruuvitracker-ubuntu1404>
+Currently, flashing is only supported on UNIX-like systems, such as Linux and OS X. If you are a Windows user, refer to the Ubuntu VM setup above.

-##### Others:
+##### **From source:**

-Install from source what you can't obtain via package managers.

-#### Complete list

 * [git](https://git-scm.com/)